malcolmlett/malcolmlett.github.io/Executive-Control-in-a-proto-AGI.md

 A possible view, inspired by biology, is that both systems work in cooperation/competition:
 ![bayse-flow](files/Executive-control-bayes-flow.png)

+Another view is that it's looking more and more like we'd be best to focus on bayesian solutions for the executive control layer as our first priority.
+And only later add in the slower-learning NN approaches.
+This is starting to look like a more realistic path to true autonomous, self-motivated, self-governed general intelligence.

 ## Re-clustering with Memory
 When an observation reveals a bayesian inference prediction error, and this triggers the need for a cluster division, we don't have all the data points available anymore for re-analysis.
 But, maybe we do, because in the full solution there will be a memory of past events too that could be re-loaded and re-analysed.